Anselm Kiefer: Confronting History, Myth, and Matter

 What's going on here?
 Sunflowers, as we know, connect Kiefer to Van Gogh, a symbol of life, energy, turning towards the sun.
 But Kiefer's sunflowers are often dead, dried, scorched, or embedded in lead.
 Here, they lie fallen, grounded, perhaps representing fallen aspirations, the weight of the earth, or even figures (the "Orders"?) receiving celestial knowledge or judgment.
 The connection to Van Gogh becomes complex – it's not just homage, but a dialogue about hope and despair, life cycles and the burden of artistic creation.
 The title, The Orders of the Night, adds another layer.
 Are these figures members of some mystical order?
 Are they receiving commands from the cosmos?
 Or are they simply subject to the inevitable orders of decay and darkness?
 The "orders" could also refer to classifications, hierarchies, attempts to make sense of the chaos.
 The painting blends landscape, symbolism (sunflowers, stars), and a sense of profound melancholy.
 It feels ancient and immediate, terrestrial and cosmic, embodying Kiefer's ability to load a seemingly simple image with layers of historical, mythical, and personal meaning.
 It's the kind of work that requires patient looking, letting the vastness and the details sink in, something we explore more in our guide on how to read a painting.

 While his paintings are iconic, Kiefer's practice extends far beyond the frame.
-His later career has seen him create massive, site-specific installations and sculptures that transform entire spaces.
-Think of the towering, lead book sculptures, sometimes housed in lead-lined rooms, or the vast, sprawling complexes he has built at his studios in Barjac, France (La Ribaute) and Croissy, France.
+His later career has seen him create massive, site-specific installations and sculptures that transform entire spaces, including his current studio in Croissy, France, which continues and expands upon the monumental ambitions first realized at La Ribaute in Barjac.
+Think of the towering, lead book sculptures, sometimes housed in lead-lined rooms, or the vast, sprawling complexes he has built at his studios.
 These are not just places where art is made; they are artworks in themselves, incorporating architecture, sculpture, and the landscape, reflecting his ongoing engagement with history, ruin, and the monumental scale of time and memory.
-Experiencing these environments is a key part of understanding the full scope of Anselm Kiefer's work and his ambition to create total art experiences.
-His sculptures, often made from lead, concrete, or found objects, possess the same raw, material intensity as his paintings, standing as silent, heavy witnesses to history.
+It’s a vision of a 'Gesamtkunstwerk' – a total work of art where all art forms are unified into a single, immersive experience – where the entire environment becomes an immersive, layered experience.
+Throughout his career, Kiefer's ambition and the sheer scale of his work have only intensified, becoming more immersive and encompassing.

 Key Connections & Encounters